top of page

 3D Models and Icons are the New Clip Art

-It’s time to throw away that old clip art that was used back in the Windows 97 days and update those slides to the 3D era!
 One of the newest features PowerPoint has added to its roster are 3D models.
-Preloaded are examples of our solar system as well as animals, emojis, avatars, and more.
+Examples of our solar system as well as animals, emojis, avatars, and more are preloaded.
 PowerPoint also added hundreds of new icons for your convenience.

 Don’t Over Animate

-Animations can be a fun effect to add to your slides but too much motion can make your audience ill.
+Animations can be a fun effect to add to your slides, but too much motion can make your audience ill.
 Be careful not to have too many fly-through and bouncing objects.
 Focus on the motion from slide to slide with some added fades or fly-in for your bullets.
 For these effects, a little bit goes a long way.

 Your event is a reflection of your brand and company culture, so take this opportunity to design the best experience and leave a lasting impression.
 For questions or assistance with your next big event, feel free to reach out to our AVmedia family.
-AVmedia is known for its international production and creative services team, as well as its growing on-site audio visual and production services arm that is focused on changing the stigma around what people think about “in-house AV.”

 bottom of page